 Finally, the origin of the adjective jumbo is an elephant of that name owned and exhibited by master showman P. T. Barnum.
 His hyperbolic advertisements of the elephant’s size led to the adoption of the animal’s name as a synonym for colossal.
 (Elephantine, by the way, is another synonym, though it also refers to ponderousness.)

-3 Responses to “7 Expressions and Ideas About Elephants”
+3 thoughts on “7 Expressions and Ideas About Elephants”

 Remember that there was (is?) a whole genre of elephant jokes, long before the term “meme” was popularised.
 There is quite a long Wikipedia page devoted to them (but I can’t post the link).

 And weren’t they beasts of burden, so to speak, used for transportation in places like India and Africa?